ch1b4d4/Cleaning-Data-Exercise-Practise-/README.md

-# Cleaning-Data-Exercise-Practise-
+# Cleaning Data Exercise Practise
-This Repo has my first Public Copy of Data Cleaning Exercise
+This Repository contains a copy of a Data Cleaning Exercise.
+I used Numpy and Pandas Library on Python to execute